Managing Instagram marketing to boost awareness and sales for a supplement brand through daily content, influencer outreach, and engagement campaigns.

 Be sure to regularly update your website for seasonal promotions (e.g., sakura season, summer gifts, New Year) as Japanese shoppers are highly responsive to seasonal marketing.

-Japan is known globally for its exceptional customer service, and ecommerce is no exception.
+Japan is known globally for its exceptional customer service, and e-commerce is no exception.
 The standards here are significantly higher than in most Western markets.

 Japanese shoppers expect quick replies and polite, formal communication in Japanese.
 Even minor issues can damage trust if not handled with care and efficiency.